smaniscs/buildapexmsgclass/README.md

 ## Requirements

-The credentials and login URL for connecting to a target Salesforce org are read from config file *force.json*, which must exist in the root of your project.
+The credentials, login URL, and target API version for the target Salesforce org are read from config file *force.json*, which must exist in the root of your project.
 If you also happen to be using the most excellent [ForceCode](https://github.com/celador/ForceCode) extension for Salesforce platform dev work, your project will already have a force.json.

 If not using ForceCode, manually create force.json at the root of your project using this structure:

 ```
 {